Neohumanist Review is published bi-annually:

 After receiving feedback from reviewers on each submission, authors are expected to submit a revised draft within three weeks.
 An extension to this can be requested under certain circumstances.

-A copy of the original manuscript, written in English, should be submitted in .docx format (may be written in any word processor and exported in .docx).
+A copy of the original manuscript, written in English, should be submitted in .odt (Open Document Text) or .docx (Word) (written in any word processor and exported in .odt or .docx).

 - The cover page should include the title of the manuscript, the name(s) and surname(s) of the authors and their affiliations, e-mail, correspondence and word count.